s1seven/SEP/schemas/README.md

 A specific library - [schema-tools] - handles common use case of certificates manipulation and is responsible for fetching / caching the right schemas and its dependencies.

-This library will also handle tests of multiple schemas / certificates versions to ensure consistency in time.
+This library also handles tests of multiple schemas / certificates versions to ensure consistency in time.

 ### Workflow